 Sensor is a brand-new tracking service from SEMrush, and while it only covers the US at this point, it does break down the volatility by sector for greater insight.
-There is clearly some volatility showing on the 8th and 9 March, as well as a small spike on the 2 March.
+There is some volatility showing on the 8th and 9 March, as well as a small spike on March 2nd.

 We scrolled through some of the categories to see if there were any indications whether the update targeted particular sectors and found the following: